willKip/2406-RESTaurant/README.md

 ## Credits

-The assignment specifications and base code are the property of the course instructor, [Dave McKenney](http://davemckenney.ca), the rest of the implementation coded by me.
+The assignment specifications and base code are the property of the course instructor, Ava McKenney.
+The rest of the implementation was coded by me.
 The assignment was permitted to be posted publicly;
 this repository has its purpose in education and documentation.